 - Consumers are 85% more likely to buy a product after viewing a product video.

-In this blog, we’ll go over how you can optimise your store-fronts with high-quality product images.
+In this blog, we’ll go over how you can optimize your storefronts with high-quality product images.
 So let’s dive in.

 1. Show the shopper a photo for each colour or style you offer for the product.

-When displaying your product online, it’s very easy to just say: “available in 3 more colours.”
+When displaying your product online, it’s very easy to just say: “available in 3 more colors.”
 Show them.
 There’s nothing worse than having multiple variations of your product, but not showing any pictures for it.
-Having images for the product in each variant that it’s offered allows customers to see each angle of the product, in their preferred colour/pattern, or any other variant.
-This becomes a simple value-add for your product detail page which will boost your ecommerce store’s conversions drastically.
+Having images for the product in each variant that it’s offered allows customers to see each angle of the product, in their preferred color/pattern, or any other variant.
+This becomes a simple value-add for your product detail page which will boost your eCommerce store’s conversions drastically.

-Famous apparel brand SHEIN does this effortlessly, showing each of their products in each colour available.
-This allows the customer to visualise each product in their preferred colour or style, and boosts their conversions.
+Famous apparel brand SHEIN does this effortlessly, showing each of their products in each color available.
+This allows the customer to visualize each product in their preferred color or style and boosts their conversions.

 2. Give the shopper a way to zoom in on any part of the product.

-This is where having high-resolution product images is very important.
-You want to allow your customers to zoom in on your product images without compromising its quality.
+This is where having high-resolution eCommerce product images is very important.
+You want to allow your customers to zoom in on your product images without compromising their quality.